dotnet/arcade/Documentation/Projects/NativeDependencies/NativeDependencyBootstrappingPhase1.md

   - Windows bootstrapping scripts
   - Windows common library scripts
   - Windows install sample (CMake)
-We are pending resolution from [#746](https://github.com/dotnet/arcade/issues/746) to see if these need to be rewritten.

 ### Pending

 - Move the current storage location for the native assets, and write guidance for teams on where to upload them in the future.
 They are currently stored in the native-assets container in the dotnetfeed storage account and need to be moved to the storage account in use by OS onboarding.
 Tracked by: [#757](https://github.com/dotnet/arcade/issues/757).
-- Reconcile OS onboarding and native tool bootstrapping to potentially reuse the tool installing scripts.
-Ongoing discussion: details in [#746](https://github.com/dotnet/arcade/issues/746).
 - Write the Linux infrastructure scripts and CMake sample.
-Tracked by [#749](https://github.com/dotnet/arcade/issues/749) and pending outcome of [#746](https://github.com/dotnet/arcade/issues/746).
+Tracked by [#749](https://github.com/dotnet/arcade/issues/749)
 - Update scripts and documentation to add details and remove inconsistencies.
 Tracked by [#756](https://github.com/dotnet/arcade/issues/756).
 - Handle CLI as a bootstrapped native tool.
 Tracked by [#151](https://github.com/dotnet/arcade/issues/151).